 Breach: A data breach is an incident in which sensitive, protected or confidential data has potentially been viewed, stolen or used by an individual unauthorized to do so.
 Data breaches may involve personal health information (PHI), personally identifiable information (PII), corporate intellectual property or sensitive customer data.

 All notifications required under this policy shall be made without unreasonable delay following the discovery period.
 Records will be kept of all individuals or entities that were notified.
-Notification target should not exceed 72 hours unless delay is requested by law enforcement or for national security purposes.
+Notification targets should not exceed 72 hours unless the delay is requested by law enforcement or for national security purposes.

 Disclosure of Information to Third Parties

 Demographic and aggregate Information may be shared by us with partners.
 We make every reasonable effort to preserve user privacy.
 However, we reserve the right to disclose personal information when required or permitted by law and we have a good-faith belief that such action is necessary to comply with an appropriate law enforcement investigation, current judicial proceeding, a court order, or legal process served on us.